Greetings to all our members and visitors!

 Welcome to our website.
 Our aim is to keep you informed about the association and to provide you with essential information in an easily accessible manner.
 The Association is thriving, with lots of activities taking place around the country.
 Scroll down the page to read Brian's article on our 2016 Bulgarian tour.

-The CAI Summer School was held on 18th-
+The CAI Summer School will be held on 17th-

 Dr. Raoul McLaughlin has recently published his book "The Roman Empire and the Silk Routes: The Ancient World Economy and the Empires of Parthia, Central Asia and Han China".
 More information can be found in the publications section of the website.